Admission and Formation

 After an appropriate amount of time as an Aspirant, perhaps six months to a year, you may ask to take the next step in the formation process, further trying-on our way of Benedictine life.
 With the Vocation Director’s endorsement and the Abbot’s approval, you will become a Postulant in our community.
 This stage, which normally lasts six months to a year but can be extended as appropriate, entails living our life of our prayer, work and study.
 There will be further opportunities to engage with our members and you will take on a ministry assignment approved by the Abbot and Vocation Director.
 You will also begin instruction in St. Benedict’s Rule along with the goals and purposes of the Benedictine way of life.
 At the end of the Postulancy period, the candidate may petition the Abbott and Leadership Council to become a Novice, the next step in the journey.
 It is important to understand that a negative response does not necessarily mean a person isn’t called to Religious life.
 It may simply mean the Chapter members (those in Solemn Vows) do not discern that the candidate has a vocation to this specific community.

-With the Chapter’s approval, the Novice is clothed in a black tunic and short black scapular, indicating their place in the community, and is placed under the direct authority of the Novice Master.
+With the Chapter’s approval, the Novice is clothed in a black tunic and no scapular, indicating their place in the community, and is placed under the direct authority of the Novice Master.
 This period lasts six months to two years and includes in-depth study of the Rule of St. Benedict; the vows that connect us to the Benedictine way of life; Lectio Divina, the reading of Sacred Scripture which is the basis of prayer for the Benedictine; and the regular practice of silence.
 You will make a commitment to saying the Major Hours of the Divine Office, which is the sine-qua-non of the Benedictine life.
 During this period of formation both you and the community seek to discern if you are called to live as an Anglican Communion Benedictine.
 All through the formation process the community will help you evaluate your calling to live as a Benedictine as well as your fitness for the Benedictine life.
 St. Benedict wrote that when accepting a Novice the concern must be whether he/she truly seeks God and whether he/she shows eagerness for the Opus Dei-the “Work of God,” and for obedience and trials (RB 58.7).

 At the end of this stage, the Novice may petition the Chapter to enter the Juniorate,